meegpipe/meegpipe/tutorials/README.md

 materials are fairly advanced and you are strongly encouraged to first read [meegpipe's documentation][meegpipe-api].

-__IMPORTANT:__ These materials were designed for internal use within our research group.
+__IMPORTANT:__ These materials were originally designed for internal use within the [Netherlands Institute for Neuroscience][nin].
 Thus, the raw data files used in the tutorials may not be publicly available.

 [meegpipe-api]: ../+meegpipe/README.md
 [sc]: http://www.nin.knaw.nl/research_groups/van_someren_group